Mummy Confession: I have breastfed (and mixed fed) my three children, but the first run through was excruciating.

 I was diagnosed with thrush at five weeks postpartum (and so was baby), so about a week after we started treatment for that, feeding did get a lot better.
 It was less painful.
 Then, the day came when there was no pain.
 Finally.

 I wanted to share some of the products that helped me in those early days of breastfeeding that proved invaluable to feeding my first for 16 months.
 I didn’t expect to go for that long at all, but was thankful we did.
 It also made it easier to have these from the get go the second and third time around!

-1. Breast Pads: disposable or reuseable, breast pads are an essential for earl breastfeedng.
+1. Breast Pads: disposable or reusable, breast pads are an essential for earl breastfeeding.
 No one tells you that you leak from one side when you feed from the other.
 Or, that you can just randomly leak milk, leaving you red faced in front of guests who happen to drop by.
 Be prepared and keep some on hand!
 I’ve used several different types of disposables, and have found the Rite Aid breast pads, or the Coles brand breast pads to be great.
 I’ve even used the washable ones by Avent, and they have proven to do well, too.
 An alternative to breast pads is the Modibodi nursing singlet, which holds liquid like breast pads, but without them moving all around your bra or shirt.

 I’ve also read two other things for helping yourself adjust to feeding in order to minimise the pain.
 1. Don’t wash the breast with soap/body wash, but water only.
 I was told it could make breastfeeding more painful and dry out the nipple.
 2. Express a little breast milk after feeding and let everything air dry if possible.